ZSL London Zoo

 History, tourist information, and nearby accommodation

-The zoo was launched by the Zoological Society of London (the ZSL in the zoo's name), which was founded just 2 years before the zoo opened.
+The zoo was launched by the Zoological Society of London (the ZSL in the zoo's name), which was founded just two years before the zoo opened.

 One of the popular outdoor areas is the Mappin Terraces, recreating the environment of the Australian Outback, where you can see kangaroos, wallabies, and emus.